stteff/An-Open-Educational-RPi-Robot/README.md

 # [OpEdRo] An-Open-Educational-(RPi)-Robot

 An Educational Robotic Platform, Raspberry Pi based, using Open Technologies.
-Remotely programmable from Scratch to move specific distances, to turn certain angles, to speak text and variable values.
+Remotely programmable from Scratch to move specific distances, to turn specific angles, get distance from obstacle, get environment temperature, speak text and contents of variables in more than 30 languages

 ---